 The second part of this is your Lifetime Customer Value, or LCV, because in most cases 80% of your revenue will come from 20% of overall customers and happen AFTER the initial sale.
 Never shortchange the follow-through!

 If your CAC is too high, it must be able to come down through optimization.
 If LCV is horrid, then in the long run it’s an unsustainable business model.
 Or in other words, once CAC exceeds LCV, something needs to change or you’ll have to close shop.

 Taking Action on This Step

-See, I’m not asking much, but we set much in motion.
-After you make these calculations three or four times it starts becoming second nature.
+After you make these calculations three or four times, it starts becoming second nature.
 LivePlan’s forecasting handles this pretty well.
-It walks you through creating expenses that are a % of sales.
+It walks you through creating expenses that are a certain percentage of sales.

 Smart entrepreneurs start forecasting sales early on.

-And while ‘the numbers’ part of business planning is intimidating, this exercise is definitely a small mountain worth karate chopping down.
+And while ‘the numbers’ part of business planning can be intimidating, this exercise is definitely a small mountain worth karate chopping down.